 The one good thing we can take from replacing our chocolate craving with the dark stuff and is that it contains less sugar and eating chocolate raises our levels of endorphins and the feel-good neurotransmitter serotonin YAY!
 So, there you have it – CHOCOLATE REALLY DOES MAKE US FEEL GOOD

 Let’s talk about the Glycaemic Index

 If you haven’t heard of the Glycaemic Index; you’re not alone.
-If you’ve been to see your Diabetic Consultant at the hospital, you’ll no doubt have been given the low down on the foods to avoid so as not to cause a sugar spike.
+If you have been to see your Diabetic Consultant at the hospital, you’ll no doubt have been given the low down on the foods to avoid so as not to cause a sugar spike.

 So, basically the Cliffs-Notes version of the GI – Carbohydrate is fundamental part of our diets and is crucial for our body to function, however, no two carbs are identical and the Glycemic Index is the position and grouping of carbs in our food and how they affect our blood glucose level with the Glycemic Load being the number that estimates how much the food we eat will raise our blood glucose levels.
 Simply put – the higher the number the higher our blood sugar levels increase.
 The ranking ranges from 0-100.

 Carbohydrates with a low GI value (55 or less) are more slowly digested by the body and therefore cause a slower rise in the glucose levels in our blood and in turn tend to keep the insulin levels lower.
 Proteins and fibre can affect the glycemic level of foods as well.
 When we cook vegetables we reduce the amount of fibre in them, over cooked broccoli anyone?
 When the fibre is removed or reduced in the cooking process our body absorbs it quicker.

 Low GI Snacks to keep your energy levels up.